A Love to Hide

 A Love to Hide (French title: Un amour à taire) is a 2005 French film made for television, directed by Christian Faure.
 It is loosely based on the book Moi, Pierre Seel, déporté homosexuel by Pierre Seel.

 Plot summary

-The action takes place in France during the Second World War.
+The story is set in France during the Second World War.

-A young Jewish girl, Sarah, is looking to escape the clutches of the Third Reich after seeing her parents and sister brutally slain by a smuggler who betrayed them while attempting to escape to England.
-Terrified, she is sheltered by her childhood friend Jean, a homosexual in a clandestine relationship with his lover Philippe.
+A young Jewish girl, Sarah, attempts to escape persecution by the Third Reich after witnessing her parents and sister being brutally killed by a smuggler who betrays them during an attempt to flee to England.
+Traumatized, she is taken in by her childhood friend Jean, a gay man who is secretly involved in a relationship with his lover, Philippe.

-They are safe for the moment, thanks to Jean's plan to pass her off as a Christian employee of his laundromat, under the name Yvonne.
-However, a bad decision made by Jean's troublesome brother Jacques causes Jean to be wrongly accused of being the lover of a German officer.
-Jean is then forced into a Nazi labor camp.
+For a time, they remain safe thanks to Jean’s plan to pass Sarah off as a Christian employee at his laundromat under the name Yvonne.
+However, a poor decision by Jean’s troublesome brother, Jacques, leads to Jean being falsely accused of having an affair with a German officer.
+As a result, Jean is arrested and sent to a Nazi labor camp.